M) Provisions, Contingent Assets and Contingent Liabilities

 Audit Trail

-The Company has been maintaining its books of account in the SAP Avenir which has feature of recording audit trail of each and every transaction, creating an edit log of each change made in books of account along with the date when such changes were made and ensuring that the audit trail cannot be disabled, throughout the year as required by proviso to sub rule (1) of Rule 3 of The Companies (Accounts) Rules, 2014 known as the Companies (Accounts) Amendment Rules, 2021.
-However, the audit trail feature is not enabled for direct changes to data in the underlying database.
+The Company has been maintaining its books of account in the SAP Avenir which has feature of recording audit trail of each and every transaction, creating an edit log of each change made in books of account along with the date when such changes were made and ensuring that the audit trail cannot be disabled throughout the year as required by proviso to sub rule (1) of Rule 3 of The Companies (Accounts) Rules, 2014 known as the Companies (Accounts) Amendment Rules, 2021.
 There were no instance of audit trail feature being tampered with in respect of the accounting software.

-There are no subsequent events that would require adjustments or disclosure in the financial statements as on the balance sheet date.
+There are no subsequent events other than those disclosed in these financial statements that would require adjustments or disclosure as on the balance sheet date.

 |